 Removing the chill from any type of meat is very important to the cooking process.
-Allow the beef to lie on the counter, uncovered, for a period of time so it can rest and relax before ever hitting the heat source.
+Allow the beef to lie on the counter, uncovered, for20-30 minutes (our friends at K-State Research and Extension remind us to never leave cooked or uncooked food unrefrigerated for more than two hours) so it can rest and relax before ever hitting the heat source .

 This ensures the juices and fats that coagulate at the center of the chilled meat can slowly find their way to the edges, allowing the protein fibers to relax, resulting in evenly cooked meat.

 2. Always be sure that your cooking vessel (grill pan, cast iron skillet, grill, etc.) is preheated before the beef ever lands on the surface.